google-research/recsim_ng/docs/api_docs/python/recsim_ng/applications/recsys_partially_observable_rl/recommender/CollabFilteringModel.md

 <td>
 Integer.
 Used for generator or `keras.utils.Sequence` input only.
 Maximum number of processes to spin up when using process-based threading.
 If unspecified, `workers` will default to 1.
-If 0, will execute the generator on the main thread.
 </td>
 </tr><tr>
 <td>